johannestang/shinyproxy-lb/README.md

-# ShinyProxy and SAML authentication
+# Patched ShinyProxy build

 The latest release of [ShinyProxy](https://www.shinyproxy.io) supports [SAML authentication](https://www.shinyproxy.io/configuration/#saml-20).
 This repository contains a patched version of ShinyProxy which addresses two issues I've come across when using SAML authentication.
+Moreover, it is patched to support mounting PersistentVolumeClaims and Secrets on Kubernetes.

 ## Load balancer support